oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 The complete code for this tutorial can be found in the public [GitHub Repo](https://github.com/cpave3/php-microservices-demo).

 Hopefully, this tutorial has given you some idea of the different ways you can handle authentication with PHP microservices.
 All of these patterns are well supported by [Okta](https://developer.okta.com/), along with many others.
 Okta offers a vast selection of authentication tools and services to make adding world-class authentication to your apps as easy as can be.

+If you enjoyed exploring authentication for microservices and creating a demo app, stay in touch.
+You can keep up with our content for developers by following us on [@OktaDev Twitter](https://twitter.com/oktadev) and subscribing to the [OktaDev YouTube](https://www.youtube.com/c/oktadev) channel.
+If you have any questions, or you want to add suggestions for future tutorials, please add a comment below.